 Our approach: to create a new type of integrated online and offline learning

-The e-learning platform offers an introduction to pluralist economics in the form of intuitive infographics and introductory articles (orientation), it aggregates online accessible material like videos, podcasts, texts and dossiers on economic theories and issues (discover) und it lists online study courses from throughout the world (study).
+The e-learning platform offers an introduction to pluralist economics in the form of intuitive infographics and introductory articles (orientation), it aggregates online accessible material like videos, podcasts, texts, and dossiers on economic theories and issues (discover) and it lists online study courses and books from throughout the world (study).
 Since the launch of Exploring Economics in December 2016, we registered more than 41.000 page views in the first month and visitors from more than 160 countries.
-Currently, we register about 15.000 visitors per month, who access ca. 500 learning materials.
+Currently, we register over 27.000 visitors per month, who access ca. 1.300 learning materials.

 Besides the e-learning platform, we offer regular writing workshops and summer academies, in order to create a new space for collective and problem-oriented economic learning.
 Following the open-access and bottom-up approach of Exploring Economics, new learning material is developed within writing workshops, summer schools and seminars in a decentralized way.
 By this, the online platform is directly anchored among students and lecturers and reaches a broad, international audience.
 An international team of editors and professors checks and expands the learning material and maintains academic quality.

 We cooperate with student groups, teachers, universities, foundations and NGOs worldwide to expand our learning material, anchor it in teaching and reach out to students, especially from the Global South.
 Our vision is to connect producers and users of economic learning and teaching material across the globe.

 Stay up to date by subscribing to our newsletter.
 We send out about six newsletters a year.